Frequently Asked Questions

 How do I know which coach training program is going to be the best fit for me?

-First, any ICF-accredited program is guaranteed to teach you about the Core Coaching Competencies.
-These competencies cover "what" coaching is.
-Whether that program is effective at 1) delivering coach training and 2) teaching you "how" to masterfully coach is not assessed by the ICF.
-It's important for you to research this because some programs are structured, and others only touch on concepts without any scaffolding.
+First, any ICF-accredited program is guaranteed to teach the Core Coaching Competencies, which explain what coaching is.
+However, whether a program is effective in 1) delivering coach training and 2) teaching you how to coach masterfully is not assessed by the ICF.
+It’s essential to research this yourself, as some programs are well-structured while others may only touch on concepts without offering clear organization or framing.

-Lastly, we highly recommend joining a program that aligns with your core values and beliefs.
-Your training will go with you for a lifetime and being around like-hearted professionals can amplify your learning experience, education integration, and long-term success.
+Lastly, we highly recommend selecting a program that aligns with your core values and beliefs.
+Your training will stay with you for a lifetime, and being surrounded by like-minded professionals can amplify your learning experience, integration of education, and long-term success.

 How much does a professional coach make?

-In a private practice, coaching fees are self-determined.
-However, we do see some general standards.
-Prices can range from $60/hr for students in training to $250/hr for Executive Coaches.
-We see ACC-level coaches averaging $100/hr and PCC coaches averaging $150/hr.
-MCC coaches charge closer to $200/hr.
+In private practice, coaching fees are self-determined, though there are general standards across the industry.
+Prices can range from $60/hr for students in training to $500+/hr for Executive Coaches.

-Workload: Part-time coaches may take on 8-10 clients, while full-time coaches may take on 20-30 clients.
-Number of sessions per client varies, but typically a client will meet with their coach 2-3 times per month.
+Workload: Part-time coaches typically manage 8-10 clients, while full-time coaches may take on 20-30 clients.
+The number of sessions per client varies, but clients typically meet with their coach 2-3 times per month for 30-60 min sessions.

 How does life coaching differ from consulting or counseling?